iandioch/taisteal/README.md

 ## Globtrottr import

-`src/globtrottr.py` imports data from [Globtrottr.com](http://globtrottr.com) and converts it to the format used by Taistil.
+`src/globtrottr.py` imports data from [Globtrottr.com](http://globtrottr.com) and converts it to the format used by Taisteal.

 To fetch this data from the Globtrottr API and convert it, run: